npxhuy/microbiome/logbook.md

 RAISE QUESTION: run multiqc on both paired and unpaired?

 **MAY 4th update**\
-Write Kraken combine scripts
+Write Kraken combine scripts - DONE
-RAISE QUESTION: seperated folders for kraken combine? is it necessary? personally i do not think so
+RAISE QUESTION: seperated folders for kraken combine? is it necessary? personally i do not think so\
+see kraken.err file

 Old wd
 > /proj/snic2022-6-377/Projects/Tconura/working/Huy/test